gdsm/weatherAppAssignment/README.md

-# weatherAppAssignment
+# assignmentWeatherApp
-POC assignment for project.
-Show current weather and weather forecast
+POC assignment for weather app for Project selection process.